Name | cattrs JSON |

 A side-effect of this design decision is that, in a lot of cases, when you're solving _cattrs_ problems you're actually learning Python instead of learning _cattrs_.

-- Refuse the temptation to guess.
+- Resist the temptation to guess.

 If there are two ways of solving a problem, _cattrs_ should refuse to guess and let the user configure it themselves.

-A foolish consistency is the hobgoblin of little minds so these decisions can and are sometimes broken, but they have proven to be a good foundation.
+A foolish consistency is the hobgoblin of little minds, so these decisions can and are sometimes broken, but they have proven to be a good foundation.

 ## Credits